th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 forwarding elements.
-For instance, if we use the GPS coordinates of the machine in which they reside as a name, then we can apply some basic geometry to _calculate_ the distances based on this name only.
+For instance, if we use the GPS coordinates of the machine in which they reside as a name, then we can apply some basic geometry to _calculate_ the distances based on this name oexanly.
 This simple GPS example has pitfalls, but it has been proven that any connected finite graph has a greedy embedding in the hyperbolic plane.
 The obvious benefit of such so-called _geometric routing_ approaches is that they don't require any dissemination of